Economics

 ECON 312 Global Health Economics

-Content: This course is divided into three sections that will deepen students' understanding of problems and solutions in global health economics.
-First: the theory of health economics, microeconomic tools, health behavior, demand for health care, health insurance markets, and health-care financing.
-Second section will be seminar-style and include heavy readings on topics in global health to gain an understanding of diseases, health systems, and health behavior.
-Third: Students will delve into empirical research in global health economics by utilizing Demographic and Health Survey Data (DHS) data to write papers on chosen topics in health economics.
+Content: Theory of health economics, microeconomic tools, health behavior, demand for health care, health insurance markets, health care financing.
+A seminar-style section will include heavy readings on topics in global health to gain an understanding of diseases, health systems, and health behavior.
+Students will use empirical research in global health economics and Demographic and Health Survey Data (DHS) data to write papers on chosen topics in health economics.
+Sophomore standing required.

 Restrictions: Sophomore standing required.